cosmosdevs/GameOfZones/README.md

 * Phase 2: The main objective for Phase 2 is throughput, and each team should strive to relay as many packets as possible with their Relayer key.
   * The Weekly Challenge Winner for Phase 2 will be the team that relays the most packets during this phase of the competition.

-* Week 3: The main objective for Week 3 is to stress test the security model of IBC, and the winner will be the team that executes the best confusion or deception attacks against other zones.
+* Phase 3: The main objective for Week 3 is to stress test the security model of IBC, and the winner will be the team that executes the best confusion or deception attacks against other zones.
   * The Weekly Challenge Winner for Phase 3 will be the team who develops the best attacks or custom protocols to gain an advantage over other competitors, or a team who successfully executes a double spend attack.
 We expect competitors to provide technical write ups that include a Proof-of-Concept to show the work they’ve done to win.
 In addition to the weekly challenges, there will also be a handful of opportunities to win additional prizes based on your overall competition performance.